 It might be tempting to record every single call, but not every phone call needs to be recorded.
 Here are some recommended call types to record.

-Recording meetings with clients
+Meetings with clients

 Journalists use call recordings all the time when interviewing people.
 This allows them to review what was said on the call, check quotes, and have the call transcribed so they can turn it into written content.
-This also protects them from libel laws.
+This also protects them from libel lawsuits.

-Recording customer service calls
+Customer service calls

-Recording customer interviews/discovery calls
+Customer interviews/discovery calls

-- Start and stop recording any time, as many times as you need, during the call.
+- Start and stop recording any time — as many times as you need — during the call.
 This way, you can record the entire call or just a snippet or two.

 - If you have a shared phone number for your team, call recordings will be available to everyone with access to that number.